Digging Into Discovery: How SEA-PHAGES is Inspiring the Next Generation of Scientists at HBCUs

 • Submissions should be made as PNG file attachments uploaded to this form.

 Circular designs appropriate for stationery, and horizontal designs appropriate for meeting programs are welcome.
 Design submissions will be reviewed by the NCAS Logo Committee.
-The top designs will be available for viewing and voting during the NCAS annual meeting at Fayetteville State University on 28- 29 March 2025.
 Designs receiving the most votes will be declared the winners.

 Logo criteria: